Seven Most Common AC Problems and How to Fix Them

 1. Thermostat Problems

-Your thermostat directs your AC system when to start and for how long to run.
-If its settings are incorrect, your air conditioning may not function properly.
-And if the batteries have died in a programmable thermostat, you’ll have to charge the batteries before you can use it.
-Follow this short checklist to make sure your thermostat is receiving power and working properly:
+Your thermostat tells your air conditioner when to start and for how long to run.
+If the thermostat settings are inaccurate, your air conditioner might not function correctly.
+And if the batteries died in a programmable thermostat, it won’t be accessible at all.
+Try this quick checklist to confirm your thermostat is receiving power and functioning properly:

 • Make sure your thermostat has power (smart models)